palmyman/palmyman.github.com/index.md

 group: navigation
 ---
 {% include JB/setup %}
 <p>My name is Lubomír Čuhel.
 I'm 23 year old IT student living in Prague and this is my personal blog and resume.
-My life is made of three parts: shool, work and baseball.
-Every part has got it's own section on this website.</p>
+My life is made of three parts: <ul><li>School - Czech technical university in Prague, faculty of IT</li><li>Work - Web development</li><li>Baseball - player, manager and coach at Tempo Titans Prague</li></ul> Every part has got it's own section on this website.</p>
 <h2>New posts</h2>

 <ul class="posts">